SkipToMainContent

 Someone might even use your driver's license information to apply for unemployment benefits in your name.

-How do you know if your someone has access to your driver's license?
+How do you know if someone has access to your driver's license?

 The biggest challenge with driver's license theft is that victims often don't realize that criminals have gained access to their personal information until the damage has been done.